amyruth/Project-2-memory-game/README.md

 https://youtu.be/gLWIYk0Sd38

 ## Play The Game
 [Click Here](https://gallant-booth-5a688e.netlify.com/) to play the game online.
-Or download the files from this repository and open the index.html file in your web browser.

 ## How to Play